| In the last quarter of 1997, I taught object-oriented

 It provides practical guidance for tailoring your use of UML for

+various projects.
 The UML notation is big (maybe too big) and is flexible enough

 to accommodate the needs of a very wide range of projects.
 To succeed